 - a.
-What did you think when you first read this headline? - b.
+What were your initial thoughts on this headline? - b.
 Did the headline make you want to read the article? - c.
 What are your thoughts on this new record? - d.
 Would you like to spend a long time in space? - e.
 What do you think would be the highlights of living in space? - f.
-What do you think cosmonauts miss most about life on Earth? - g.
+What do you think astronauts and cosmonauts who live in space miss most about life on Earth? - g.
 What kind of person do you think Sergei Krikalev is? - h.
 Do you think the USA would like to break this record? - i.
 What do you know about Mir and the International Space Station? - j.
 What is the purpose of the International Space Station?